HCaldwell95/salt-and-stone-studios/README.md

   - Idea for the contact us page and form taken from their video. <a href="https://www.youtube.com/watch?v=gggB0Nq5vBk&t=654s">Link to video</a>

 - <a href="https://www.w3.org/">World Wide Web Consortium (W3C)</a>
-  - Provided access to many 'How To' pages, namely the contact cards in contact.html.
+  - Provided access to many 'How To' pages, namely the team cards in team.html.
 Provided specific guide for 'Meet The Team' cards. <a href="https://www.w3schools.com/howto/howto_css_team.asp">Link to page</a>

 ### Media